Conscientiousness: Political attitudes

 Conscientiousness correlates with conservative political attitudes.

 Because conscientiousness is positively related to job performance, conservative service workers have been shown to earn higher ratings, evaluations, and tips than their liberal counterparts.

 Although right-wing authoritarianism is one of the most powerful predictors of prejudice, a large scale meta-analysis found that conscientiousness itself is uncorrelated with general prejudice.
 Rebellion against control is significantly negatively correlated with conscientiousness.

 Hence, conscientiousness is associated only with rule compliance, obedience, and integrity, not necessarily with right-wing authoritarianism, which requires reduced Big Five Agreeableness as well.

 Conscientiousness plays an important role in mitigating the spread of misinformation.
 Across multiple studies, conscientious individuals were less likely to share fake news stories.
 Furthermore, conscientiousness weakened the positive relationship between right-wing political ideology and sharing fake news.
 However, some research suggests that this evidence may be inconclusive.

 High conscientiousness does not always lead to prosocial behaviour.
 In a Milgram experiment, conscientious and agreeable people, when advised by an ill-intending authority, are more willing to administer high-intensity electric shocks to a victim, because conscientious and agreeable people are less capable of resistance.

+China

+According to a 2021 analysis by Princeton University academic Rory Truex of survey results, high contentiousness in China correlates with support and membership of the Chinese Communist Party (CCP), while low contentiousness correlates with discontent with the CCP.

+Russia

+According to a 2017 research, higher conscientiousness in Russia is correlated with support for President Vladimir Putin, while lower contentiousness is correlated with the opposite.